 How to Create an SEO Strategy

 Creating an SEO strategy that maximises customer exposure to your business or product is key.
-Being able to define your topic area is important.
+It is also essential to define your topic area.
 Think about what you are selling; what is your expertise?

 From there, you can argue your brand’s purpose and why you are the ideal business for the consumer’s needs.
-Defining your audience is an important part of your SEO strategy as well.
+Defining your audience is also an essential part of your SEO strategy.

 Knowing who you are selling to helps optimise your keywords and create reachable targets.
 Analyse the habits of your current customers and who your competitor appears to be targeting.